 Icons should follow some basic size guidelines when being created.
 Consider the device these icons will be on and the method of interaction (mouse or touch or in most cases both).
 Sticking to a 24x24 pixel icon is a great middle of the road icon size to start out with.
 If you want something smaller a 20x20 pixel icon is good as well and works really well for dense displays where a mouse will be the primary interaction method.

-The grid for your icon regardless of how you’re building it should be a 1px grid.
+The icon grid, regardless of how you’re building it should be a 1px grid.
 Starting with a 24x24 pixel square will help you design icons regardless of platform.
 Most design tools will allow you to export assets @2x so you can easily achieve the 48x48 pixel minimum set by Apple.
 If you need smaller icons on a platform like web you can also try to make dense icons and set up your grid to be 20x20 pixels.

 Within your base grid keeping a 2px perimeter keeps icons from feeling cramped.
 For example your content on a 24px icon should not exceed the 20px content area.
 Similarly on a smaller/dense icon they should not exceed the 18px content area.
 This will also make a smaller target size, but create a larger hit box and help with some basic selectable accuracy.